SHILIANG17671467654/consul/website/source/docs/platform/k8s/helm.html.md

   for the Consul components that this chart creates.

   * <a name="v-global-bootstrap-acls" href="#v-global-bootstrap-acls">`bootstrapACLs`</a> (`boolean: false`) - This flag controls
-  whether ACLs are automatically enabled within the Consul cluster.
+  whether the Helm chart automatically enables ACLs within the Consul cluster.
 This requires both Consul servers and clients to be run within
   Kubernetes.
 Requires Consul v1.5+ and consul-k8s v0.8.0+.

 * <a name="v-server" href="#v-server">`server`</a> - Values that configure running a Consul server within Kubernetes.